 It seems like this would be a powerful way to get your message out to millions of people and do so instantly.

 Unfortunately, it’s not.
 A very limited number of people are likely to see it.
 The numbers are based on how many connections and followers you have, whether they share the content or the hashtags associated with the commentary, or visit your LinkedIn page looking for more information about you and your company.

 To write an Article on LinkedIn, you must click on the “Write an article” icon.
 But wait?
 Can’t find this icon?
 It’s not always there.

 If you do not see it, click on the menu option, “Home.”
 Now, in the center of the site and at the top, you should see two options:

 - Start a post (or something similar)

-- Write an Article on LinkedIn.
+- Write an Article.